 One of the interesting developments in the intersection of forensics and biometrics is the advancements in matching of DNA samples.
-The current standard procedures for DNA testing, namely polymerase chain reaction and short tandem repeat (STR) analysis, have been in place for around two decades now [62].
+The current standard procedures for DNA testing, namely Polymerase Chain Reaction (PCR) and Short Tandem Repeat (STR) analysis, have been in place for around two decades now (New England Innocence Project, 2011).
 Since these procedures typically involve laboratory analysis by human operators, it may take several hours to several days to obtain an STR profile from a buccal swab.
-However, prototype devices are now available for rapid DNA analysis [90].
-These devices fully automate the process of developing an STR profile from a reference buccal swab and have a response time of less than two hours.
+However, prototype devices are now available for rapid DNA analysis (The Federal Bureau of Investigation, 2013b).
+These devices fully automate the process of developing a STR profile from a reference buccal swab and have a response time of less than two hours.
 In the near future, it may be possible to further speed up this process to a few minutes, thereby making DNA as a feasible biometric modality even in applications other than forensics.
-However, one needs to be extremely cautious about the privacy issues associated with DNAbased biometric systems because the DNA samples (or templates) may contain a wealth of personal information (e.g., susceptibility to diseases).
+However, one needs to be extremely cautious about the privacy issues associated with DNA-based biometric systems because the DNA samples (or templates) may contain a wealth of personal information (e.g., susceptibility to diseases).

 The use of forensic evidence in U.S. Federal courts (and in several State courts) is guided by the Federal Rules of Evidence.
-In particular, Rule 702 states that testimony provided by an expert witness must be "based on sufficient facts or data".
+In particular, Rule 702 states that testimony provided by an expert witness must be "based on sufficient facts or data.
 The Daubert standard, which largely stemmed from Rule 702, further defined the criteria for the admissibility of scientific evidence.
 In Daubert v.
-Merrell Dow Pharmaceuticals, 509 U.S. 579, the Court ruled that the validity of scientific testimony has to satisfy relevancy and reliability standards, i.e., the expert's testimony should be "relevant to the task at hand and should rest" on a reliable foundation.
+Merrell Dow Pharmaceuticals, 509 U.S. 579, the Court ruled that the validity of scientific testimony has to satisfy relevancy and reliability standards, i.e., the experts testimony should be "relevant to the task at hand and should rest "on a reliable foundation.
 Carefully answering the related questions will play a critical role not only in legal proceedings, but also in bolstering the scientific basis for biometric methods used in forensic investigations (e.g., latent fingerprint matching).
 In particular, it will be the first step in assuaging criticism leveled by the 2009 National Academy of Sciences' report, Strengthening Forensic Science in the United States: A Path Forward, which concluded that claims about the evidential value of forensic data are not supported by rigorous scientific study.